duncan/dev/pages/resume.md

 ## Other highlights

-Throughout his career, Duncan has been an amatuer, as well as occasionally a professional, photographer.
+Throughout his career, Duncan has been, at times, a professional photographer.
 He was part of the team that defined the visual look for speaker photographs at TED Conferences.

 ## For more information